 Most King’s doctoral awards provide full funding for University Composition Fees and living expenses.
 In some circumstances, awards may be reduced, for instance to take into account existing awards or offers from other funding bodies for the same course.
 Also some Masters awards may not be fully funded.

 King’s studentships are tenable for up to the normal minimum length of the degree and are renewed annually subject to satisfactory progress.

 Applications are made via the Cambridge University Applicant Portal by simply selecting ‘Yes’ for the question ‘Do you wish to be considered for funding, including merit based scholarships?’ in the ‘Funding Application’ section of the Applicant Portal.

 Closing Date for Studentship Applications

-The closing date for all applications is the 4 January 2017.
-However, if the closing date for the course you are applying for is earlier than the 4 January, you will need to have submitted your application by the COURSE closing date.
+The closing date for studentship applications depends on the closing date of the course you are applying for and you need to have submitted your application by the COURSE closing date.
 To find the closing dates for courses, please see the Cambridge University Graduate Admissions Course Directory page.